Get free access to

 *The Regulation of the Minister of Finance of 13 June 2017 on the detailed scope of data to be included in the information about a group of entities.

-Currently, the APA is up to the Head of National Fiscal Administration (KAS) decision, which is a confirmation of the selection and application of a method for determining transaction prices between related parties.
+Currently, the Advanced Pricing Agreement (APA) is issued at the discretion of the Head of the National Fiscal Administration (KAS).
+It serves as a confirmation of the selection and application of a method for determining transaction prices between related parties.

-The main advantage of obtaining such decision is elimination of the risk of challenging transfer price methodology (assuming that the taxpayer complied with the APA provisions) and protection from penal and fiscal sanctions for individuals responsible for tax settlements.
+The primary advantage of obtaining such a decision is the elimination of the risk of transfer pricing methodology being challenged, provided the taxpayer adheres to the APA provisions.
+It also offers protection from penal and fiscal sanctions for individuals responsible for tax settlements.

 Some further rules regarding APA are as follows: